Treating RA: Questions for Your Doctor

 Learn about elbow replacement surgery, including why it may be necessary, what to expect, and more.

-Learn more from WebMD about conventional and alternative treatments for rheumatoid arthritis (RA).
+Learn more from WebMD about biological drugs (biologics) that treat rheumatoid arthritis (RA).

 WebMD explains how and what kind of steroids are used to relieve inflammation caused by conditions such as arthritis, along with their side effects.

 Blood Tests to Diagnose Arthritis

 WebMD describes the different blood tests used to diagnose arthritis and other inflammatory diseases.

 Prevent Joint Damage From Rheumatoid Arthritis

 Joint damage from rheumatoid arthritis depends on several factors, including early treatment and exercise.
 WebMD explains how RA progresses.